 Corns & Callouses

-These are areas of hard skin on which are formed as a result of pressure and/or friction on the foot.
+These are areas of hard skin on which are formed in response to un-natural pressure and/or friction to areas within the foot.

 A callous is the body’s way of protecting a traumatized area of the foot and can be quite painful, if left untreated may develop into a corn.

-A hard corn is the same as a callous but has developed a hard cone like centre or nucleus, this often causes direct pressure on a nerve, resulting in great pain.
+A hard corn or callus often causes direct pressure on a nerve, which results in pain.
 Corns can usually be removed with little or no discomfort.
-The hard corn is the most common form of the lesion, although there are many other types, each one being treated accordingly.
+The hard corn is the most common form of the lesion, although there are many types, each of which are treated accordingly.

 Warts and Verrucae

-Ingrown toenails commonly occur on the big toe and are normally associated with wearing tight or narrow shoes.
-Pressure is put onto the toenail which is then forced to grow into the flesh of the toe.
-Other causes of ingrown toenails include: incorrect toenail trimming, fungal infections, injuries, abnormalities in the structure of the foot, or repeated impact on the toenail from a sporting activity.
+Ingrown toenails most commonly occur on the big toe and is normally associated with the wearing of tight or narrow shoes associated with incorrect nail trimming.
+Pressure onto toenail forces it to grow into the flesh of the toe.
+Other causes of ingrown toenails include fungal infections, toe injuries, abnormalities in the structure of the foot, or repeated impact on the toenail from a sporting activity such as kicking a football or long distance running.

 Diabetic Foot Care